 The Newark Faculty Council has been established by the Rutgers Newark faculties in order to:

-1. provide a forum for determining and expressing newark faculty opinion on issues of concern;
+1. Provide a forum for determining and expressing newark faculty opinion on issues of concern and a means to report those concerns regularly directly to the provost, chancellor and other administrators as appropriate, and back to the faculty on actions being taken to address these issues.
+Thus, the NFC can play an ombuds role for the faculty.

-2. Establish means for the regular exchange of information and ideas between faculty and administrators;
+2. The NFC representatives of the various faculty units shall inform their constituents at their faculty meetings of the ombuds role of the NFC and function as conduits of concerns from the faculty to the NFC (in addition to conveying important messages from the NFC to the faculty).
+The NFC shall also periodically specify its ombuds role via broadcast emails directly to each faculty member.

-3. Provide a quick-response structure for mediating conflicts among Newark units represented in the Council;
+3. Mediate conflicts among Newark units represented in the Council;

 4. Establish a body for studying and providing advice on educational and administrative matters that affect the Newark campus;

-5. Advise and make recommendations to the Chancellor and, through him or her, officials of the Central Administration on all appropriate matters.
+5. Advise and make recommendations to the Chancellor and, through him or her, officials of the Central Administration on all appropriate matters including such matters as academic regulations, admissions and academic standards, budgetary priorities, curricula, academic support programs, class schedules, graduation requirements, academic integrity policies, libraries, academic personnel policies, physical plant and services, student affairs, academic computing, and research;

-The Council will complement, rather than supplant, the University Senate, the college faculties, and the university administrative officers.
+6. The Council will complement, rather than supplant, the University Senate, the college faculties, and the university administrative officers.